 Start With a Basic Plan

-Every business needs a marketing plan even if it’s only one page to start with.
+Every business needs an inbound marketing plan even if it’s only one page to start with.
 Focus on the coming year with an eye to the next two to four.
-Choose your marketing team, and engage them in a SWOT Analysis — Strengths, Weaknesses, Opportunities and Threats.
+Choose your marketing team, and engage them in a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats).
 Reflect on your goals, target markets, products and services, and the challenges you face building your brand.

 Add a 12-month media calendar, and a block budget to track spending.
-Track your analytics, then update your plan annually to record what works and what you need to change and improve to reap the benefits of a solid strategy.
+Track your analytics, then update your marketing plan annually to record what works and what you need to change and improve to reap the benefits of a solid inbound marketing strategy.

 Invest in a Responsive Website